niftools/pyffi/README.txt

 Overview
 --------

-The general philosophy of this library is to supply all information that comes naturally from the files, and nothing more.
-For very common calculations, we might add some functions to it, to make life easier for importers and exporters.
+The general philosophy of the library is to supply all information that comes naturally from files, and nothing more.
+For very common calculations, some functions might be added, to make life easier for importers and exporters.
+Specialized functions are implemented as tools (typically, as scripts) rather than as part of the library.

-To use the library, the cgf.xml file (for example) should reside either in the module directory (following the current layout on svn), or you should set the CGFXMLPATH environment variable to the directory where cgf.xml can be found.
+You can specify an alternate location of your xml file, for instance cgf.xml, by setting the CGFXMLPATH environment variable to the directory where cgf.xml can be found.
 If CGFXMLPATH is set, the library will first look there.
 The same applies to all other formats.